viet34tqc/notebook/interview.md

 Non-sensitive data because local storage can be access via XSS attack

+## Aria attriube, when to use, when not.
+Tool check accessibility

+## Quy chuẩn cho accessibility

 ## Process when taking a task

 - Read the requirement carefully.
 If not, ask the BA or PM or client for clarification